io-aero/io-avstats/docs/data_analyis_io_ntsb_2002_2021.md

 This report is about comparing the **`IO-AVSTATS`** database to common public records for aviation accidents.

 In the November 17, 2021, news release [U.S. Civil Aviation Fatalities and Flight Activity Decreased in 2020](https://www.ntsb.gov/news/press-releases/Pages/NR20211117.aspx){:target="_blank"}, the NTSB published, among other things, the [US Civil Aviation Accident Statistics](https://www.ntsb.gov/safety/Pages/research.aspx){:target="_blank"}.
-These are available on this website at this [link](https://www.ntsb.gov/safety/data/Documents/AviationAccidentStatistics_2002-2021_20221208.xlsx){:target="_blank"} as a Microsoft Execel file.
+These are available on this website at this [link](https://www.ntsb.gov/safety/data/Documents/AviationAccidentStatistics_2002-2021_20221208.xlsx){:target="_blank"} as a Microsoft Excel file.

 ## 1.Worksheet no. 29